sseleznevqa/locatine/README.md

 So default tolerance == 50 means that at least 50% of element data should be equal to stored data for element to be found.

-Only data of the element itself is counted here>
+Only data of the element itself is counted here.

 **NOTE!
 0 (zero tolerance) means that locatine will not even try to find the lost element.
 100 tolerance is too opportunistic**